Auto-annotation API

 skeleton_label_spec PatchedLabelRequest type="skeleton"

-keypoint_spec SublabelRequest -
+keypoint_spec SublabelRequest type="points"

 The following helpers are available for use in detect: